-The lead entity for the Urban County is Washtenaw County Government, primarily through the Office of Community Development (OCD).
+The lead entity for the Urban County is Washtenaw County Government, primarily through the Office of Community Development (CD).
 Washtenaw County is the lead agency for overseeing the development of the 5-Year Consolidated Strategy and Plan and 1-Year Annual Action Plans.
-Washtenaw County includes the City of Ann Arbor, which as of July 1, 2009 became the newest member jurisdiction of the Urban County for the 3-year qualification period of FY(s) 09, 10, 11..
-The Office of Community Development will provide administration of the Urban County, including primary staff support to the Urban County Executive Committee, which is comprised of the chief elected officials of each of the twelve units of local government that participate in the Urban County.
-Currently, this Committee is comprised of the Chair of the Washtenaw County Board of Commissioners, the Mayor of the City of Ann Arbor, the Mayor of the City of Ypsilanti, and the Supervisors of each of the nine participating townships.
-The Washtenaw County Finance Department will provide additional support to the Office of Community Development in the fiscal oversight of the Urban County's CDBG, NSP 1 and HOME grants.
-The Office of Community Development will work with the County's Employment Training and Community Services (ETCS) Department to assure that the ETCS Weatherization and CD Housing Rehabilitation programs complement one another to the greatest extent feasible.
+Washtenaw County includes the City of Ann Arbor, which as of July 1, 2009 became the newest member jurisdiction of the Urban County for the 3-year qualification period of FY(s) 09, 10 and 11.
+The Office of Community Development provides administrative and planning support to the Urban County, including primary staff support to the Urban County Executive Committee, which is comprised of the chief elected officials from each of the twelve units of local government that participate in the Urban County.
+Currently, this Committee is comprised of the Chair of the Washtenaw County Board of Commissioners, the Mayor of the City of Ann Arbor, the Mayor of the City of Ypsilanti, and the Supervisors from each of the nine participating townships.
+The Washtenaw County Budget & Finance Departments provides additional support to the Office of Community Development in the fiscal oversight of the Urban County's CDBG, ESG and HOME grants.
+The Office of Community Development is working with the County's Employment Training and Community Services (ETCS) Department to assure that the Weatherization and Housing Rehabilitation programs complement one another to the greatest extent feasible.